eagle840/katacoda-labs/mongo30twomins/OLDstep1.md

 https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com

 And that's it you're done.
-Feel free to play around with the admin console,
+Feel free to play around with the admin console.

-OR

-start up a mongo console,

-`docker-compose exec mongo mongo`{{execute}}

- and follow along with [Mongo's getting started](https://www.katacoda.com/ir4engineer/scenarios/mongo30twomins)